Academic programme reviews—Student participation and feedback

 Students are the most important stakeholders when it comes to teaching and learning at the University.
 Students have considerable knowledge about what works for them as learners and their input is vital in realising and developing good teaching and learning.

 VUWSA also provide a confidential student survey for each programme review.
-Each student in a programme will get sent a link to complete a survey well before the Panel meets.
-See which reviews are happening in 2023.
+Each student in a programme will get sent a link to complete a survey well before the panel meets.
+See what reviews are happening in 2024.

-The following questions may guide you in writing a submission or responding to questions of the panel members.
-Questions:
+The following questions may guide you in writing a submission or responding to questions of the panel members:

 - What are the key strengths or weaknesses of the programme?